This week I sent out a newsletter with a couple of articles in it. I mentioned in the newsletter I felt angry about two things:

 The fact is, all of our negative emotions are feedback from our souls.
 I would even go so far as to say they are a form of clairsentience.
 They often fuel action, not just on the personal level, but also on a societal level.

 How would the world be different now, if people who marched on Washington during the Civil Rights movement in 1963 decided their anger wasn’t very spiritual and packed up & went home to go examine what they “needed to heal”?

 Or if Rosa Parks swallowed her anger yet again and got out of her seat?

 Or if the suffragettes decided their anger was unbecoming and abandoned their cause?

-Or if LGBT people decided that their feelings in response to being oppressed were their own problem?
+Or if lesbian & gay people decided that their feelings in response to being oppressed were their own problem?

 I am not comparing my anger to the anger of those who have helped to change history, but the same principle applies: